-Inspectors' visit to suspected Syria gas attack site delayed
+U.S. accuses Russia, Syria of tampering with Douma evidence, Moscow denies

 Prime Minister Edouard Philippe on Monday will respond to their criticism in a debate in parliament on Monday afternoon.
 The French Constitution bars presidents from going to parliament and President Emmanuel Macron will therefore not be questioned by law-makers.

-Reporting by Leila Bassam in Damascus, Jack Stubbs and Andrey Ostroukh in Moscow, ing by Jeff Mason, Susan Cornwell and Joel Schectman in Washington, Michelle Nichols in New York, Samia Nakhoul, Tom Perry, Ellen Francis and Angus McDowall in Beirut, Kinda Makieh in Barzeh, Syria, Elizabeth Piper, Michael Holden and Guy Faulconbridge in London, Laurence Frost, Michel Rose and Ingrid Melander in Paris, Writing by Angus MacSwan; Editing by Janet Lawrence
+Reporting by Leila Bassam in Damascus, Anthony Deutsch in Amsterdam, Jack Stubbs and Andrey Ostroukh in Moscow, Jeff Mason, Susan Cornwell and Joel Schectman in Washington, Michelle Nichols in New York, Samia Nakhoul, Tom Perry, Ellen Francis and Angus McDowall in Beirut, Kinda Makieh in Barzeh, Syria, Elizabeth Piper, Michael Holden and Guy Faulconbridge in London, Laurence Frost, Michel Rose and Ingrid Melander in Paris, Writing by Angus MacSwan; Editing by Janet Lawrence